datagrok-ai/public/help/compute/diff-studio.md

 ## Lookup tables

-Lookup tables let you initialize model inputs with a set of pre-defined values.
-These dataframes specify names of inputs in the first column and their values in other numerical columns:
+Lookup tables are pre-defined sets of model input values.
+They're organized as follows:

 |Input|Set 1|Set 2|...|
 |-----|-----|-----|---|
 |x|1|2|...|
 |y|3|4|...|

-Specify *csv*-file with a lookup table in the `#meta.inputs`-line:
+To use a lookup table:

+* Create a CSV file with your table and add it to your project
+* Add the `#meta.inputs`-line to your model and specify a CSV file with a lookup table:

 ```python
 #meta.inputs: 'My files/model-inputs.csv'
 ```

-Select inputs and compare models runs:
+Use the interface to select inputs and compare model runs:

 ![table-lookups](pics/diff-studio-table-lookups.gif)